akbarharyadi/TESIS-Forecasting-Pajak-Daerah/README.md

 ## Built in Python

-This repo demonstrates how I used Python codeto build time-series forecast.
+This repo demonstrates how I used Python code to build time-series forecast.
 Thanks..

 ReadMe will update latter for future usage and improvement